 1. Those men, who have been called of God to lead and teach in the church (1 Timothy 5:17; Hebrews 13:17), are referred to in Scriptures as elders, overseers, or bishops, who are to shepherd or pastor the church.
 These are interchangeable terms designating one and the same office in a New Testament church (Acts 20:17, 28; Ephesians 4:11-12; Titus 1:5-7).

 2. All Elders of HSC must be Members in good standing.

-3. Any man set apart to the office of Elder must be able to affirm his submission to the church’s Constitution, his agreement with the church’s Core Values, and his substantial agreement with the church’s Statement of Faith.
+3. Any man set apart to the office of Elder must be able to affirm his submission to the church’s Constitution, and his agreement with the church’s Statement of Faith, Beliefs and Practices, and Core Values.
 If, at any time he moves from these positions, he would be under spiritual and moral obligation immediately to make that fact known to the Elder Board in an orderly manner.